-Students will learn to identify genre and specific structural and language features within a range of texts.
+Students will learn to identify genre and specific structural and language features within types of texts.
+Students will learn to identify genre in a range of imaginative, persuasive and informative texts.

 National Literacy Learning Progression

-- UnT8: uses knowledge of the features and conventions of the type of text to build meaning (recognises that the beginning of a persuasive text may introduce the topic and the line of argument) (comprehension); identifies language features used to present opinions or points of view (process)
+UnT8: explains how textual features support the text’s purpose (process); uses knowledge of the features and conventions of the type of text to build meaning (e.g. recognises that the beginning of a persuasive text may introduce the topic and the line of argument) (process); identifies language features used to present opinions or points of view (process)

 NAPLAN item descriptors

 The relevant NAPLAN item descriptors are included in the resource, available for download on this page.

 Full task descriptions are included in the resource, available for download on this page.

 Students determine: purpose, audience and effect; theme and moral in a range of imaginative text extracts.

 Analysing imaginative texts: Structure of narratives

 Students determine structure of narratives in a range of imaginative text extracts.